treasure-data/treasure-boxes/activation_actions/incremental_wf/README.md

 ## How to use this workflow for Activation Actions

 1. Download this folder into your local.
-2. Upload the workflow `td wf push td_load_gcs` (Require td command installation)
+2. Upload the workflow `td wf push incremental_wf` (Require td command installation)
-3. Set `incremental_wf.dig` as a custom workflow of the Activation Action in Audience Studio.
+3. Set `incremental_wf` as a custom workflow of the Activation Action in Audience Studio.

 ## Available Parameters for Activation Actions